bas080/lucene-query-string-builder/README.md

    * or/and/not
    *
    * These functions are variadic and all work the same way.
-This example only shows the or but ot works similar with and and not */
+This example only shows the or but it works similar with and and not */

   _.or(_.term('hello'), _.term('world')); // => '"hello" OR "world"'